chetana-vasave3/Sales-Performance-Analysis/README.md

 ### Annual Revenue by Year
 ![Annual Revenue by Year](https://github.com/chetana-vasave3/Sales-Performance-Analysis/blob/main/Screenshots/Annual%20revenue.png?raw=true)

-- So, here we can get insight like year 2017 has maximun avarage anual Revenue and year 2019 has maximum anual Revenue.
+- So, here we can get insight like year 2017 has maximum average annual Revenue and year 2019 has maximum annual Revenue

 - we can group the accounts by their primary producer and analyze which producer brings in the most revenue or which producer has the most accounts.